warp-contracts/nlp/README.md

 ##  How it works

-The project is built using [Warp contracts](https://github.com/warp-contracts) and the open sources NLP (Nature Language Processing) library [NLP.js](https://github.com/axa-group/nlp.js).
+The project is built using [Warp Contracts](https://github.com/warp-contracts) and the open source NLP (Nature Language Processing) library [NLP.js](https://github.com/axa-group/nlp.js).
 The combination was possible thanks to the newly introduced [plugin system](https://github.com/warp-contracts/warp-contracts-plugins) for Warp contracts.

 The main contract consists of 3 functions: